Tim Paine: 2017–18: Test and ODI comeback

 At the start of the 2017–18 season, Paine was considering retirement, however was talked out of it by Adam Griffith.
 On 17 November 2017, Paine was granted an international recall for the first 2 Ashes Tests after a 7-year absence from the national Tests squad after Tasmanian teammate Matthew Wade struggled with batting form domestically and equalled Brad Hogg's record for most tests between successive appearances for an Australian player.
 This was seen as a shocking decision, as Paine was not regularly playing, nor wicket-keeping, for Tasmania at the time.
 He was later retained for the entire Ashes series, and also replaced Matthew Wade as the ODI keeper against England.

 During the Ashes series, he scored 192 runs in six innings with one Not Out and one 50, at an average of 48.
 As wicketkeeper, he took 25 catches and made one stumping.
 He played in 4 of the 5 associated One Day international Series matches against England, scoring 144 runs and taking 6 catches behind the stumps.
 He did not play in the T20 Tri-series between Australia, England and New Zealand.

 On 22 January 2018, he was selected in the fifteen man squad for the four test Australian tour of South Africa.

 During the Third Test Match of the tour in Cape Town, Paine was appointed as the interim captain of the Australian team for the final two days after captain Steve Smith and vice-captain David Warner agreed to stand down during the match in the wake of a ball tampering scandal.

 As a result of an urgent Cricket Australia investigation into the incident, Smith, Warner and Cameron Bancroft were suspended and sent home.
 On 28 March 2018, Cricket Australia CEO James Sutherland announced that Paine would continue as captain for the Fourth Test, confirming him as the 46th Captain of the Australian test team.
-This completed a remarkable comeback for Paine, who at the start of the season had to be convinced by Tasmania coach Adam Griffith not to retire, and had not been a regular member of Tasmania's side when selected in the Australian Ashes squad.

 In April 2018, he was awarded a national contract by Cricket Australia for the 2018–19 season.